JordanEdward02/Breakout_Clone/README.md

 - GameLoop
 - GameBoardPainter
 - ThemeMaintainer
-- ScoreManager
+- ScoreManager - Manages the total score and score given for each feature of the game.
+This can easily be swapped out
-- ElementsManager
+- ElementsManager - Interface for all the model (GameplayElements)
 - Paddle
-- LevelManager
+- LevelManager - Renders walls (Brick[]) from external files
-- BrickFactory
+- BrickFactory - Factory for making any type of brick
 - DebugMenuController
 - GameFinishedController
 - HighMenuController